svey/svey.io/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
--Fork the repo
+* Fork the repo
--Run 'npm install'
+* Run 'npm install'
--Run 'npm start'
+* Run 'npm start'
--Visit localhost:3000

-### Prerequisites

-What things you need to install the software and how to install them
+* Navigate to localhost:3000 in your browser

 ```
 ## Deployment